 – Bring a friend.
 If you had a test done and may be expecting bad news, bring someone with you.
 I find when I give patient bad news, patients are often shell-shocked and unable to think of any questions.
 However, if they have someone with them at that time, the loved one steps up and asks questions.
 Bringing a buddy is a good way to keep track of important information that you need for your treatment, such as when is the date of your visit with the oncologist, and it is always good to have the support of someone who loves us when we are facing dark times.

 I know we don’t always like to admit it, but doctors are human.
-Most of us exist to give our patients the best care possible, and we can offer you better help if you come in ready – to ask your questions, and with all the information we might need to help answer them for you.
+Most of us exist to give our patients the best care possible, and we can offer you better help if you prepare and come in ready – to ask your questions, and with all the information we might need to help answer them for you.

 About the Author